Fresh Herb Grilled Cheese Sandwich

-I might grow the wide variety of herbs that I do every summer just so I can make these grilled cheese sandwiches.
-But don’t worry it you don’t have all the fresh herbs that I do, because these are very tasty with one or two, whatever you may have or grow yourself.
+The reason I grow a wide variety of herbs every summer might be just so I can make these grilled cheese sandwiches!
+But, don’t worry it you don’t have all the kinds of fresh herbs because these are very tasty with one or two, whatever you may have or grow yourself.
 Pretty well any herb would be good, except mint.

 Of course, you know how to make a grilled cheese sandwich and I don’t mean to sound patronizing by telling you how, however, the method of making these is a bit different than what you normally do.
 This way works well whenever you want to put something more than only cheese in a grilled cheese, such as sliced tomatoes, sliced olives, or fresh herbs.

 ↑ From the top left : Thyme, Rosemary, Tarragon, Flat Leaf Parsley, Chives, Oregano, Basil ↑

 2 : Place half your bread slices, buttered side down in a room-temperature frying pan, that has a lid.
 Put your finely chopped mixed fresh herbs on the bread.

 3 : Place the sliced cheese on top of the herbs.
 The reason you want the cheese on top of the herbs is so that it will melt and therefore stick the herbs to the bread.
 Otherwise, this sandwich is impossible to flip.

 4 : Put your second slice of bread on, buttered side up.
 Cover your frying plan and place on the (cold) stove.
 Turn the burner on to very low.
 This means that these sandwiches will take more time to cook, but the room-temperature pan and low heat will allow the cheese to melt nicely, sticking the sandwich together, without causing the toast to burn.